-Jharkhand child’s death: Ration card was probably cancelled because of confusion, says minister
+Jharkhand child’s death: Union Food Ministry initiates inquiry, asks state government for report

-Saryu Rai said the government must ensure that no ration cards get cancelled for not being linked with Aadhaar.
+State minister Saryu Rai had said the government must ensure that no ration cards get cancelled for not being linked with Aadhaar.

-Jharkhand Minister of Food and Public Distribution Saryu Rai has questioned his government’s order to cancel ration cards that have not been linked to Aadhaar, The Indian Express reported.
+Union Food and Public Distribution Minister Ram Vilas Paswan on Wednesday asked Food and Public Distribution Secretary Ravikant to investigate the death of an 11-year-old girl in Jharkhand’s Simdega district, ANI reported.
+The Central government has decided to send a team to Jharkhand to conduct the inquiry, and also asked the state government to submit a report.

-This follows the death of an 11-year-old girl in Jharkhand’s Simdega district on September 28 after being denied food because she did not have an Aadhaar-linked ration card.
+The girl had on September 28 after being denied food because she did not have an Aadhaar-linked ration card.
 Chief Minister Raghubar Das on Tuesday sought a report on the matter, 20 days after her death.

+On Tuesday, Jharkhand Minister of Food and Public Distribution Saryu Rai had questioned his government’s order to cancel ration cards that have not been linked to Aadhaar, The Indian Express reported.

 Rai said that even though there may be doubts about the cause of death in this case, the government must ensure that no ration card is deleted because of non-availability of Aadhaar.
 “I have asked officials to check how many cards got cancelled due to non-linking of Aadhaar,” he said, adding that some names may have been deleted because of confusion.